GazzolaLab/MiV-OS/README.md

 [![codecov][badge-codecov]][link-codecov]

 [//]: # (Remove this line for the first release)
 _The package is under pre-alpha development.
-First Alpha release target mid-April 2022._
+First Alpha release target mid-May 2022._

 </div>